-The High Deductible Health Plan (HDHP) combined medical/pharmacy Deductible applies to all prescription drugs.
-Copays you pay for prescription drugs are applied to the yearly Out-of-Pocket Maximum for your plan.
+Your plan Deductible applies for brand name prescription drugs.
+Copays and Coinsurance you pay for prescription drugs are applied to the yearly Out-of-Pocket Maximum for your plan.

 From a Pharmacy

 The Copays for up to a 30-day supply of prescription drugs received from an In-Plan pharmacy are as follows: